eddieantonio/cmput296/lab-8.md

 We're going to write a very small program that determines how old you are.
-Type the following into the Console:
+Type the following into the JavaScript console:

 ```javascript
 var birthYear = prompt("What year were you born?");